evergreen-ci/evg-module-manager/README.md

 ### Deployment

-Deployment to pypi is automatically triggered on merges to master.
+Deployment to pypi is automatically triggered on merges to main.

 ## Resources